Frequently Asked Questions

 Do you participate in NaNoWriMo?
 Should I?

 I do participate in NaNoWriMo!
-Nano 2021 was my sixth year in a row and I love it.
+Nano 2022 was my seventh year in a row and I love it.
 I recommend giving it a try.
 But keep in mind that Nano is a tool to help your writing.
-It's not something you have to do to count as a writer or something.
+It's not something you have to do to "qualify" as a writer.
 It's not something you should get super stressed over.
 There's a fine line between pushing yourself to meet a challenging goal and getting yourself really worked up and stressed.
 I can't tell you how to navigate that.

 But the Nano community is wonderfully encouraging and a huge reason I stuck with writing in the beginning when it was the hardest and I was the least sure of myself.
 I know some successful, published authors who are great at fast drafting (writing a lot of words really fast like one does for Nano) and I know some successful, published authors who just don't write that way.
 It's not a requirement in any way.
 But in my experience, it's a really fun time.